Domestic violence in the United States: Effects on children

+In a study done by Bhuller et al. (2024), it was found that children of domestic violence victims experience increased mental health visits, around 19% higher than children who are unexposed to this type of violence.
+Domestic violence also contributes to higher divorce rates, which have long lasting impacts on the children and families of the victims.

 Homelessness

 According to the authors of "Housing Problems and Domestic Violence," 38% of domestic violence victims will become homeless in their lifetime.
 Domestic violence is the direct cause of homelessness for over half of all homeless women in the United States.

 According to the U.S. Department of Housing and Urban Development, domestic violence is the third leading cause of homelessness among families.

 Economic impacts

 Economic abuse can occur across all socio-economic levels.

 The National Coalition Against Domestic Violence in the United States reports that: